Kowshik-bh18/finance_backend/README.md

 ## Acknowledgement

-This project was developed as part of a backend engineering assessment for the **Backend Developer Intern role at Zorvyn FinTech Pvt.
-Ltd.**
+This project was developed as part of a backend engineering assessment for the **Backend Developer Intern role at [Zorvyn FinTech Pvt.
+Ltd.](https://zorvyn.com/)**.

 It demonstrates practical skills in:

-- API design and backend architecture
+* API design and backend architecture
-- Role-based access control (RBAC)
+* Role-based access control (RBAC)
-- Data modeling and persistence
+* Data modeling and persistence
-- Building insight-driven analytics systems
+* Building insight-driven analytics systems

-I would like to thank the team at **Zorvyn FinTech Pvt.
-Ltd.** for providing this opportunity to apply backend development concepts in a real-world scenario and showcase my engineering approach.
+I would like to thank the team at **[Zorvyn FinTech Pvt.
+Ltd.](https://zorvyn.com/)** for providing this opportunity to apply backend development concepts in a real-world scenario and showcase my engineering approach.

 ---